The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 Net Profit / Revenue = Net Margin

-This can vary based on your subscription model.
 It’s wise to leave yourself with enough margin for error due to unforeseen issues that could increase your expenses periodically.

-As your subscription box business grows, so will your profit margin and a good goal is eventually achieving a 50-70% profit margin.
+As your subscription business grows, so will your profit margin and a good goal is eventually achieving a 50-70% profit margin.

 • Take the time to decide which pricing model is right for your business.